miraland-labs/solarti-program-library/docs/src/stake-pool/quickstart.md

 ## Step 3: Add validators to the pool

-Now that the pool has some SOL, we need to add validators to it.
+Now that the pool has some MLN, we need to add validators to it.

 Using `add-validators.sh`, we'll add each of the validators created during step 0 to the stake pool.
 If you are running on another network, you can create your own